WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

   // Returns true or false.
   bool in_shadow(vec3 vertex_relative_to_light, sampler2D shadow_map) {

-    // Convert to "normalized device coordinates" using perspective division. vec3 ndc = vertex_relative_to_light.xyz / vertex_relative_to_light.w;
+    // Convert to "normalized device coordinates" (ndc) using perspective division. vec3 ndc = vertex_relative_to_light.xyz / vertex_relative_to_light.w;

     // Convert from range [-1.0,+1.0] to [0.0, +1.0].